‘Scarface’ Reboot Casts Diego Luna As Lead And Loses Director Antoine Fuqua

 It’s too soon to expect anything from Diego Luna in the way of his Scarface role, but he recently commented on the types of films he most enjoys to take on and it sounds like Scarface is right down his alley.

-‘More than anything, I want to work on movies with great scripts, with great directors who bring amazing people together,” said Luna.
+“More than anything, I want to work on movies with great scripts, with great directors who bring amazing people together,” said Luna.

 While Scarface may have its lead, it has also been reported that the reboot is facing production without a director, as Antoine Fuqua has stepped down from the project.
 Fuqua has cited scheduling conflicts with another project, his sequel to 2014’s The Equalizer, so he won’t have the time to helm Scarface.
 While Antoine’s departure leaves Scarface in a bind, Universal has already expanded a search for a new director, so it shouldn’t be long, before a new director picks up the project.